hellohaptik/chatbot_ner/docs/docker.md

     ```

 The above will also mount local repo root directory inside the containers /app directory
+Please wait 5 seconds to run the first curl or do an API call to chatbot_ner.
    > **NOTE**: make sure that nothing is running on port 80 on your server or your local environment.
 If anything is running on port 80 run the following command
    >
    > `sudo lsof -t -i tcp:80 -s tcp:listen | sudo xargs kill`